 The door material

 What your door is made of will have an enormous bearing on which type of handle you decide to buy.
-Obviously it would look odd to put a wooden handle on a high gloss door or to have a walnut knob on an oak door.
+Obviously it would look odd to put a wooden knob on a high gloss door or to have a copper bar on an oak door.
 Gloss doors are best with metal handles while wooden doors or painted replacement doors can carry off a variety of styles.
 However the rule always applies that your should not mix types of wood and you should not mix and match your handles.
 Keep them uniform across the whole kitchen.

 So, whether you have been won over by the fanciest handle you can find, or your want something much plainer, do take your time deciding which is best for you.
 The variety will certainly keep you guessing, possibly longer than it took to find the right door!